SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_6dof_imu_bmi270/README.md

 1. Create an "Empty C Project" for your board using Simplicity Studio v5.
 Use the default project settings.

-2. Copy all of the files in the `app/example/silabs_6dof_imu_bmi270/app.c` folder into the project root folder (overwriting the existing file).
+2. Copy the file `app/example/silabs_6dof_imu_bmi270/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components: